MorganKryze/ConsoleAppVisuals/docs/articles/create_element.md

 ## Introduction

 This article will guide you through the process of creating custom visual elements using the library.
-This will enable you to create static elements as well as interactive elements that can be used in your applications.
+This will enable you to create passive elements as well as interactive elements that can be used in your applications.

 ## Prerequisites